Broad Statement:

 Within my art and daily practice, I work to embrace all aspects of life as one thing; so there is no right or wrong, joy or sorrow, good or shame.
 In this way, everything is energy.
 If I can embrace this notion, even for a moment, I see that every view of something is true, and all paths are possible.

-Hooray Osmond is an American interdisciplinary artist based in Charleston, SC, whose work explores visual experience and truth.
-She has been named the State Fellow for South Carolina and her work has been twice included in the South Carolina Biennial.
-She exhibited her first solo museum show at the Franklin Burroughs/Simeon Chapin Art Museum in 2018 and curated her first exhibition, Prototype for a Landscape, at the City Gallery in 2021.
+Kate Hooray Osmond is an American interdisciplinary artist based in Charleston, SC, whose work explores visual experience and truth.
+She exhibited nationally and her first solo museum show at the Franklin Burroughs/Simeon Chapin Art Museum in 2018 and curated her first exhibition, Prototype for a Landscape, at the City Gallery in 2021.
+Kate prefers to work on several series simultaneously; her paintings a reflection of her social practice and installation projects.

-Recently, her paintings have been included in the Biennial by the Center for Contemporary Art of South Carolina, the LaGrange Southeast Regional, and as a finalist for the CCA Prize.
+She has been named the State Fellow for South Carolina and her paintings have been included in the Biennial by the Center for Contemporary Art of South Carolina, The Loveland Museum, the LaGrange Southeast Regional, and as a finalist for the CCA Prize.

 Bio